 - Get them into recycling: selling on nearly new clothes, accessories and tech; buying second-hand themselves

 - Take advantage of discounts offered by the university.
-For example, Bedfordshire offers new students the Beds Bundle, which includes discounts for local businesses, our gyms and our Get Active programme
+For example, Bedfordshire offers new students discounts for local businesses as well as free or reduced-rate use of our gyms and Get Active programme

 During office hours